StinaAxelsson/project2/README.md

 ## Colors
 For the colors I going with the colors of the galaxy, that is purple, blue, pink and black.
 To clarify that this is a game about the space.
 And the colors matching very good and is great to use togehter.
 ## Fonts
 For the text i chose to go with two Fonts.
-For the headlines, rubrics and buttons
+For the headlines, rubrics and buttons I used 'Tourney', it is a fun and great font and make it look more like a game.
+And for the score and instructions I used 'Roboto', because it is a great font for reading and it goes well with Tourney.
 ## Structure

 # Wireframes